 Postpartum depression is a common condition that affects many new mothers.
-The exact prevalence of postpartum depression varies depending on the population being studied and the definitions and criteria used to diagnose the condition.
+Its exact prevalence varies depending on the population being studied and the definitions and criteria used to diagnose the condition.
 However, some estimates suggest that postpartum depression affects 10-20% of new mothers.

 It is important to note that postpartum depression can also affect fathers and other primary caregivers.
 Some studies have found that the prevalence of postpartum depression in fathers is similar to that in mothers, while others have found that it is slightly lower.
 It is also worth noting that postpartum depression can occur after any type of birth (e.g. vaginal, cesarean) and can affect women who have had a single birth as well as those who have had multiple births.